Summarization And Context

 State surfaces to inspect

-These surfaces tell you not only that summarization happened, but also what kind of context pressure the runtime was managing.
+These surfaces tell you not only that summarization happened, but also which evidence remains available for later recovery.

 When autonomous agents benefit most